Acupuncture for Trigeminal Neuralgia

 Your mouth may deviated to one side due to pain and spastic twitching of facial muscles.
 In the early stages of trigeminal neuralgia, it’s common to have flushed face, red eyes, teary and running nose.

-What causes trigeminal neuralgia
+What causes my trigeminal neuralgia?

-The common cause of trigeminal neuralgia is the impairment of the nerve function.
 It could be a blood vessel pressing on the trigeminal nerve where it meets brainstem.
 Other causes including multiple sclerosis or tumor compressing the trigeminal nerve.

 Chinese medicine explanation of trigeminal neuralgia